chasscepts/handy-commands/README.md

 # Handy Commands

-A VSCode extension for organizing frequently run commands.
+A Visual Studio Code extension for organizing frequently run commands.
-Sometimes we forget that command we want to run and we will leave our development environment to search for it.
+Sometimes we forget that command we want to run, and we will leave our development environment to search for it.
 That is not productive.
-With Handy Commands, you organize them in groups of related commands and run them with a click of the mouse.
-If some part of the command changes from run to run, paste and edit it in the terminal.
-If you no longer frequestly use a command, delete it.
+With Handy Commands, you organize them into groups of related commands and run them with the click of the mouse.
+If some part of the command changes from run to run, you can paste and edit it in the terminal.
+If you no longer frequently use a command, you can delete it.
 And by organizing them into groups, they will not clutter your workspace.

-As a bonus in v0.0.2, it automatically imports all the scripts from your package.json and puts them in their own group (Npm Scripts).
-It watches changes to package.json and updates this group as the scripts changes.
+From v0.0.2, Handy Commands automatically imports the scripts defined in package.json and puts them in their own group (Npm Scripts).
+It watches changes to package.json and updates this group as the script changes.

 ![screenshot](./assets/screenshot.gif)